bitcoin/bitcoin/doc/README_windows.txt

 Setup
 -----
-After completing windows setup then run ppcoin-qt.
+After completing windows setup then run peercoin-qt.
-Alternatively you can run windows command line (cmd) in ppcoin program dir. cd daemon ppcoind
+Alternatively you can run windows command line (cmd) in peercoin program dir. cd daemon peercoind
 You would need to create a configuration file ppcoin.conf in the default wallet directory.
-Grant access to ppcoind/ppcoin-qt in anti-virus and firewall applications if necessary.
+Grant access to peercoind/peercoin-qt in anti-virus and firewall applications if necessary.

 The software automatically finds other nodes to connect to.
 You can enable Universal Plug and Play (UPnP) with your router/firewall or forward port 9901 (TCP) to your computer so you can receive incoming connections.
-PPCoin works without incoming connections, but allowing incoming connections helps the PPCoin network.
+Peercoin works without incoming connections, but allowing incoming connections helps the Peercoin network.

 Upgrade
 -------
 All your existing coins/transactions should be intact with the upgrade.
-To upgrade from 0.5, first backup wallet in qt menu or by command line ppcoind backupwallet <destination_backup_file>
+To upgrade from 0.5, first backup wallet in qt menu or by command line peercoind backupwallet <destination_backup_file>
-Then shutdown ppcoind by
+Then shutdown peercoind by
-ppcoind stop
+peercoind stop
 Uninstall v0.5 client, download and install v0.6 client.
 Remove all files and subdirectory in your wallet directory EXCEPT FOR wallet.dat (wallet file) and ppcoin.conf (configuration file).